 We celebrated American Thanksgiving at two different events.
 The first was a potluck lunch at the Pavilion at the golf course.
 The Pavilion provided food as well, and then donated all leftover meals to a local charity.

 We also enjoyed Thanksgiving at a private party on the ranch, attended by a mixture of Mexicans and non-Mexicans.
 The latter hailed from all over the world, not just the USA and Canada.
 For example, we met a couple from Switzerland!
-Thank you Rachel for this invitation and special experience!
+Thank you Rachel for this invitation and special experience.

 History and Homes of El Dorado Ranch

-The ranch was founded in 1989.
+El Dorado Ranch was founded in 1989.
 The property contains a number of neighborhoods, which vary from solar-powered lots only, to mixed use (which means you can park an RV on your property), to fully powered suburbia where you must store RV’s and boats in enclosed garages.
 There is also an overflow storage area on the property for RV parking if needed.

 Properties range from ramshackle adobes to beach-front mansions, and everything in between.
 There is even a condominium neighborhood in the Ventana del Mar (Window to the Sea) area.
+These are available for rent, but prices tend to be very high.

 Whether you live in an ancient trailer or a mansion, all owners enjoy equal access to the amenities of the ranch – of which there are many.
 And thanks to a 4% uphill grade, almost all properties enjoy a view of the dazzling Sea of Cortez.